G-U-N/Phased-Consistency-Model/README.md

 ### Learning Paradigm Comparison

-Consistency Trajctory Model (CTM) points out that CM suffer from the sthochasticity error accumulation when applied for multistep sampling for better sample quality and propose a more general framework, allowing for abitrary pair moving along the ODE trajectory.
+Consistency Trajectory Model (CTM) points out that CM suffer from the stochasticity error accumulation when applied for multistep sampling for better sample quality and propose a more general framework, allowing for arbitrary pair moving along the ODE trajectory.
 Yet, it requires an additional target timesteps embedding, which is not aligned with design space of traditional diffusion models.
 Additionally, CTM is basically harder to train.
-Say we discritizing the ODE trajectory into $N$ points, the learning objective of diffusion models and consistency models are all $\mathcal O( N)$.
+Say we discretizing the ODE trajectory into $N$ points, the learning objective of diffusion models and consistency models are all $\mathcal O( N)$.
 Yet the number of learning objectives of CTM is $\mathcal O(N^2)$.
-Our proposed PCM, also solving the sthochasticity error accumulation, but is much easier for training.
+Our proposed PCM, also solving the stochasticity error accumulation, but is much easier for training.

-**The core idea of our method is phasing the whole ODE trajectory into multiple sub-trajectories.**  The following figure illustrates the learning pradigm difference among diffusion models (DMs), consistency models (CMs), consistency trajctory models (CTMs), and our proposed phased consistency models (PCMs).
+**The core idea of our method is phasing the whole ODE trajectory into multiple sub-trajectories.**  The following figure illustrates the learning paradigm difference among diffusion models (DMs), consistency models (CMs), consistency trajectory models (CTMs), and our proposed phased consistency models (PCMs).